Reviews of affordable whiskies with some entertaining tales along the way…

-By the time prohibition was repealed in 1933, the Grants of Glenfiddich had put themselves in an ideal position to capitalise on the renewed Atlantic trade.
-With supplies of aged whisky that few could match, they lost no time in placing the company at the forefront of the whisky industry, a position further cemented with the introduction of a premium-branded Glenfiddich single malt in the 1960’s, backed by an extensive advertising campaign and followed up with the construction of a visitor centre, creating and encouraging whisky tourism for the very first time.
+By the time prohibition was repealed in 1933, the Grants of Glenfiddich had put themselves in a position to capitalise on the renewed Atlantic trade.
+With supplies of aged whisky that few could match, they lost no time in placing the company at the forefront of the whisky industry, a position further cemented with the introduction of a premium-branded Glenfiddich single malt in the 1960s, backed by an extensive advertising campaign and followed up with the construction of a visitor centre, creating and encouraging whisky tourism for the very first time.

-Glenfiddich may not be the most exciting single malt brand but what it is, is consistent.
-Standards remain high regardless of the expression, and pricing is generally kept at an affordable level.
-As travel retail expressions go, the Reserve Cask is a decent offering, though I feel I’d maybe rather buy a bottle of the 15 year old at £40 or even the 18 year old at £70 instead, with each offering just a little more complexity and value for money in my opinion.
-If you really must buy at the airport though, you can do a whole lot worse than this.
+Thoughts: I generally find the travel retail market to be way overpriced and £60 strikes me as a wee bit expensive here.
+It’s a pleasant enough dram though and does come in a one litre bottle, so you get more for your money.
+Glenfiddich may not be the most exciting single malt brand but it is consistent.
+As far as travel retail expressions go, the Reserve Cask is a decent offering, though I feel I’d maybe rather buy a bottle of the 15-year-old at £40 or even stretch to the 18-year-old at £70, with each offering just a little more complexity and value for money in my opinion.
+If you really must buy at the airport though, you could do a whole lot worse than this.